Anaschoudhary/acwpblocks/readme.txt

 == Description ==

-ACWP Blocks - Popup Block is a Gutenberg block that allows you to create popups that can be triggered by any button or link with the same class as the popup ID.
+ACWP Blocks is a Gutenberg block that allows you to create popups that can be triggered by any button or link with the same class as the popup ID.

 **Features:**
 - Add a popup block in the editor.